-<< Cats Indoors...for Birds, Cats, and People: With support from the National Fish and Wildlife Foundation and the Geraldine R. Dodge Foundation, ABC launched its Cats Indoors Program, working to limit the billions of birds killed every year by feral and free-roaming housecats.
+<< Cats Indoors...for Birds, Cats, and People: With support from the National Fish and Wildlife Foundation and the Geraldine R. Dodge Foundation, ABC launches its Cats Indoors Program, working to limit the billions of birds killed every year by feral and free-roaming housecats.
 The program continues to advance this work, armed with everything from peer-reviewed science to widely aired public service announcements.
-Photo by Julia Pivovarova, Shutterstock efforts and strengthens results for birds across Canada, the United States, and Mexico.
-Photo of Hooded Merganser by Tom Reichner, Shutterstock
+Photo by Julia Pivovarova, Shutterstock